 How did Provincetown, Massachusetts, get to be so "gay, gay, gay," as the Provincetown Business Guild puts it?
-Let the locals fill you in.
-Hear from, among others, the lounge pianist who's been there 50 years, The Fabulous Dyketones founder, the activist-artist who made a dress out of tampon applicators and the town clerk who married 200 couples in one day.
-You'll hear about Portuguese sailors and innkeepers, fine art history, sand-filled cars, mass same-sex weddings in 2004, the dunes, "the dick dock" and more on this documentary-style romp with Out in the Bay host Eric Jansen through what is probably the gayest little city in the world, at least per capita.
-(Broadcast Sept.
-19, 2013.
-Edited by Nora Elmeligy (mostly) and Eric Jansen from interviews Eric conducted onsite in June 2013.)
+Let the locals fill you in!
+7pm Thursday, hear from the lounge pianist who's been there 50 years, The Fabulous Dyketones founder, the activist-artist who made a dress out of tampon applicators, the town clerk who married 200 couples in one day, and more.
+You'll hear about Portuguese sailors and innkeepers, fine art history, sand-filled cars, mass same-sex weddings in 2004, the dunes, "the dick dock" and more on this documentary-style romp with Out in the Bay host Eric Jansen, edited by Nora Elmeligy, through what is probably the gayest little city in the world - at least per capita!
+Airs 7pm Thursday April 16, 2015.

-Resources: Ptown people, places and links mentioned in our broadcast: For info on what to do and see and how to plan your visit, check out the Provincetown Business Guild (LGBT tourism promoters) or the Provincetown Chamber of Commerce.
+Resources: People, places and links mentioned in our broadcast: For info on what to do and see and how to plan your visit, check out the Provincetown Business Guild (LGBT tourism promoters) or the Provincetown Chamber of Commerce.

 I enjoyed my stays at the Prince Albert Guest House -- one of Ptown's many small, charming historic inns -- and at The Crown & Anchor, a lodging, dining and entertainment complex with six gay bars including Ptown's largest nightclub and the piano lounge where Bobby Wetherbee holds court.
 Thank you hoteliers Bob Sanborn of Prince Albert Guest House and Rick Murray of The Crown & Anchor for your hospitality!